lucia-gm/animal-card/README.md

 # Animal-card
-This project is about building an animal trading card depicting my favourite animal.
+This project is about building an animal trading card depicting my favourite animal, recreating a design prototype.
 It is part of the Udacity program for the Front-End Nanodegree.

 [View online demo](https://lucia-gm.github.io/animal-card/)